wdporter/i-am-that-ebook/src/90-surrender-to-your-own-self/readme.md

 In the mirror of your mind, all kinds of pictures appear and disappear.
 Knowing that they are entirely your own creations, watch them silently come and go.
 Be alert, but not perturbed.
-This attitude of silent observation is the very foundation of *yoga*.
+This attitude of silent observation is the very foundation of <i>yoga</i>.
 You see the picture, but you are not the picture.</p>

 <p><b>Q:</b> I find that the thought of death frightens me because I do not want to be reborn.